-In 2015 the David's Hope Criminal Justice Mental Health Collaboration Project will take it to the next level as we reach out to both officials in government, representatives of mental health and substance abuse treatment providers and recipients of mental health services to promote cross system collaboration.
+As partners together we reach out to both officials in government, representatives of mental health and substance abuse treatment providers and recipients of mental health services to promote cross system collaboration.
 David’s Hope promotes evidence based practices which will keep our communities safer by closing the revolving door of those with mental illness and addictions recycling through our jails and prisons.
-The chart below is useful in showing how improving access to and participation in effective mental health and addiction treatment will save our taxpayer dollars from being wasted on expensive back end fixes after crisis erupts.
+We work to improve access to and participation in, effective mental health and addiction treatment, which will save our taxpayer dollars from being wasted on expensive back end fixes after crisis erupts.

 The majority of all prisoners will return to our communities.
 Our coalition serves the formerly incarcerated by offering them the tools they need to rebuild hope for themselves and for those whose lives they touch.

-The David’s Hope Criminal Justice Mental Health Collaboration Project recognizes that excessive barriers which discourage and prevent former prisoners from reentering their communities after periods of incarceration are often well meaning but misguided attempts at keeping our communities safer.
-The Collaboration Project seeks to create partnerships with government and private business to identify and eliminate excessive hardships placed on men and women leaving our correctional systems.
+David’s Hope recognizes that excessive barriers which discourage and prevent former prisoners from reentering their communities after periods of incarceration are often well meaning but misguided attempts at keeping our communities safer.
+Our Coalition seeks to create partnerships with government and private business to identify and eliminate excessive hardships placed on men and women leaving our correctional systems.

 In 2010 under the leadership of then Arizona’s U S Attorney, Dennis Burke, the Arizona Law Enforcement Coordinating Committee (LECC) was formed.
 The committee sought input from federal, state, and local corrections, probation officers and law enforcement officers as well as the faith community and dozens of other reentry stake holders.
 The recommendations for program design were called the Law Enforcement Coordinating Committee Weed and Seed Reentry Initiative 2010.
-Although the committee no longer formally exists the David’s Hope Criminal Justice Mental Health Collaboration Project endeavors to keep the effort alive and in the mainstream of reentry efforts in Arizona.
+Although the committee no longer formally exists, David’s Hope endeavors to keep the effort alive and in the mainstream of reentry efforts in Arizona.
 Most of the mission and goals below have been derived from the work of the Weed and Seed Committee.
-Law Enforcement Coordinating Committee Weed and Seed Reentry Initiative

 The Arizona Mental Health Criminal Justice Reentry Initiative works to bring together a broad coalition of stakeholders in order to promote the successful reintegration of the formerly incarcerated, to reduce crime and recidivism, to increase the safety of our communities and to ensure the rights and safety of victims of crime.